 Eternally Popular in sports bars and basements, pool is one game that’s lasted the test of time – but it can be intimidating for new players to learn.
 Online tutorials aren’t always easy to follow and just watching a game isn’t enough to clue you into rules or guidelines.

 Fortunately, we’ve got everything you need to know about the game of pool below.
-From its history, to how to play, rules, and even what supplies you’ll need for your game room, here’s what you should know.
+From the history, to how to play, the rules of pool, and even what supplies you’ll need for your game room, here’s what you should know.

 The History of Pool

-Up until 1835, it was common for pool tables to use wood, but over time, players found that wood tables would warp, which is why they began using slate instead.
+Up until 1835, it was common for the tables to use wood, but over time, players found that wood tables would warp, which is why they began using slate instead.

 Originally, players also used maces instead of cue sticks.
 Rather than striking the balls, they would shove them.
 The mace had a large head that made it inconvenient to use, especially when a ball wandered near the edge of the table.
 Once the cue stick was developed in the 1600s, players began using that, and while nobody knows when, the use of chalk was eventually introduced as well.